MichiganDataScienceTeam/MDST-Onboarding/README.md

 The definition of success for us is to have everyone who begins the tutorials finish them.
 Thus, we will offer support in two ways:

--   Tutorials: This year we will host one live tutorial introducing the Command Line, Python, and its related packages.
-The Tutorial will be a combination of short presentations and Q&A.
+-   Tutorials: We will host one live tutorial introducing the Command Line, Python, and its related packages.
+The session will be a combination of short presentations and Q&A.

 -   Office Hours: We will be offering 2 office hours in-person for you to come ask questions and receive feedbacks.